Doctorant

 Bureau 417

 My dissertation examines the connections between urban planning and access theory.
 Access is usually defined as the ability to make use of available resources within a given environment.
 By referring to capacities rather than rights, this notion emphasizes the constraints individuals may face in their daily lives, for instance when accessing housing or transportation.
-Cities and infrastructures shape many of these constraints.
-Determined by the competition for opportunities embedded in density, they act as catalysts for social inequalities and, therefore, underlie various political concerns including equity and the right to the city.
-Spanning both social geography and urban studies, the first chapters provide a synthetic overview of three theoretical perspectives, respectively based on distributive justice, the motility concept, and the recognition of disability.
-Subsequent parts review their practical application with regard to the empirical assessment of the efforts that access entails (i) and the definition of accessibility standards framing mobility planning (ii).
-These include two critical quantitative studies conducted in French contexts: one employs accessibility as a “combined capability” and questions the evaluation of inequalities arising from suburbanization; the other focuses on healthcare availability.
-Their results detail a set of disparities structuring the rural-urban continuum and suggest a fine-scale inquiry into their (mis)perceptions.
-Supported by a participative methodology, the final section utilizes topological data collected in Strasbourg and Brussels to simultaneously analyse the physical infrastructure —particularly public transport— and configurations governing the “integration” of persons with reduced mobility.
-The study explores through forty-eight expert interviews and commented walks the heterogeneity of the concerned populations.
-In order to comprehend the common experiences of movement, one chapter expounds on the development of an interactive atlas mapping the meso-effects potentially caused by some access constraints observed.
-I eventually discuss the use of such visualizations as an advocacy tool for citizens' associations.
+Cities shape many of these constraints.
+Determined by the competition for opportunities embedded in density, they act as catalysts for social inequalities and, therefore, underlie various political concerns, notably the right to the city.
+Spanning both social geography and urban studies, this research adopts a multilevel approach to access, understood as a process of interaction with a succession of thresholds—themselves modelled by various institutional arrangements scaled to bodies and infrastructures.
+In other words, it deals with the assessment of efforts that access entails, and the collective production of standards framing mobility planning.
+The first chapters provide a synthetic overview of three moral perspectives grounded in distributive justice (i), autonomy (ii), and the recognition of disabilities (iii).
+Later sections review how these principles can be put into practice.
+Empirically, they respectively relate to access conditioned by the physical effort of movement, along with time and financial costs; the—sometimes conflictual—appropriations of urban spaces, which are here linked to the concept of motility; and accessibility formalized through norms and regulations.
+The second part comprises two quantitative French case studies based on data aggregated at the neighbourhood level, localizing households, jobs and services: one employs accessibility as a “combined capability” and considers the evaluation of inequalities arising from suburbanization; the other focuses on healthcare saturation.
+The constraint-adjusted results detail a set of disparities structuring the rural-urban continuum.
+A fine-scale inquiry into their (mis)perceptions follows.
+Supported by a participatory methodology, the final investigation utilizes topological data collected in Strasbourg and Brussels to simultaneously analyse public transport services and configurations governing the “integration” of persons with reduced mobility, especially accessibility policies.
+The scoping study explores via forty-eight expert interviews and commented walks the heterogeneity of the concerned populations.
+In order to comprehend common experiences, it informs the development of an interactive atlas mapping the meso-effects potentially caused by some access barriers observed.
+This work eventually questions the use of such visualizations as advocacy tools for citizens' associations.

 2021-2025: Université de Strasbourg, PhD in Geography and Planning.